Need to talk? Call 1800 882 436.

 • Heal wounds

 Vitamin D Made by the skin when exposed to sunlight.
-Also in oily fish, red meat, offal, egg yolks.
+Also in oily fish, red meat, offal, egg yolks, butter, cheese and margarine.

 • Calcium absorption and bone, teeth and muscle health

-Vitamin E Plant based oils, nuts and seeds, cereals.
+Vitamin E Plant-based oils, meat, poultry, fish, nuts and seeds, cereals and dairy foods.

 • Healthy skin and eyes